Best blackhead remover

 Can I use a blackhead remover if I have sensitive skin?

-A. You can usually use a blackhead remover even if you have sensitive skin, but you should be more selective about the product you choose.
+A. Usually, but you should be selective about the product you choose.
 Pore strips are usually a poor option because they can irritate sensitive skin when pulled off.
-Face masks are often a better choice, so long as you check the ingredient list to make sure they don’t contain any known irritants.
+Face masks are often better, so long as you check the ingredient list to make sure they don’t contain any known irritants.
 Manual tools and electric blackhead removers can work well for sensitive skin if you use them correctly.

 What type of blackhead remover is most effective?

-A. It really depends on your skin type and issues.
+A. It depends on your skin type and issues.
 If your blackheads are on your nose or chin and your skin isn’t very sensitive, pore strips are highly effective.
-For blackheads all over the face, a mask may be a better option.
+For blackheads all over the face, a mask may be better.
 For targeted removal or stubborn blackheads, manual tools and electric blackhead removers can work extremely well.

 What’s the best blackhead remover to buy?